-The School of Education and Behavioral Studies is a large configuration comprised of 9 departments and 24 programs within the departments.
-The professional preparation programs in the departments of education that offer credentials in K-12 areas of specialization are accredited by the California Commission on Teacher Credentialing (CCTC) and the National Council for Accreditation of Teacher Education (NCATE).
-Programs within the departments of education not offering credentials are accredited by NCATE.
-The Department of Graduate Psychology is accredited by the American Psychological Association.
+The School of Education is a large configuration comprised of 5 departments and 11 programs within the departments.
+The professional preparation programs that offer credentials in K-12 areas of specialization are accredited by the California Commission on Teacher Credentialing (CCTC) and the National Council for Accreditation of Teacher Education (NCATE).